Hassan5122/Hassan5122/README.md

-- 👋 Hi, I’m beginner hacker pro max
+- 👋 Hi, I’m beginner cy
-- 👀 I’m interested in ... get my insta back
+- 👀 I’m interested in ... penetration testing
 - 🌱 I’m currently learning ... cyber security things
-- 💞️ I’m looking to collaborate on ...geting my insta back
+- 💞️ I’m looking to collaborate on ... not yet but open
-- 📫 How to reach me ...facebook
+- 📫 How to reach me ...here
 - 😄 Pronouns: ...
-- ⚡ Fun fact: ... all youtube vidios dont work to learn hack
+- ⚡ Fun fact: ... all youtube vidios are useless to learn hack

 <!---
 Hassan5122/Hassan5122 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.